 Thursday June 22: Opening Reception (NYU Silver Center, Washington Square East)

 Friday June 23, 7:30pm: 25 Years of Consciousness (NYU Skirball Theater).
-An intellectual/musical evening on the state of the science of consciousness, about a quarter-century after the first ASSC conference in 1997.
-One focus will be resolving a 25-year bet from 1998 about neural correlates of consciousness between Christof Koch and David Chalmers.
-Featuring Heather Berlin (MC), David Chalmers, Daniel Dennett, Christof Koch, Lucia Melloni, and others TBA.
-With consciousness-themed musical entertainment by Joe Ledoux and the Amygdaloids, and others TBA.
-Free and open to the public.
+An intellectual/musical evening (open to the public) on the state of the science of consciousness, around a quarter-century after the first ASSC conference in 1997.

 Saturday June 24, 7:30pm: Conference dinner at Pioneer Works, a cultural center devoted to art, science, and their interaction.
-Located in a former warehouse in Red Hook, Brooklyn, and accessible via ferry (recommended) as well as by subway or car.
+Located in a former warehouse in Red Hook, Brooklyn, and accessible via ferry, subway, car, or bus.